 - Drop the IIF file exported from QuickBooks Desktop into the setup screen and your accounting categories will populate.
 Then select your Ramp Card credit card account from the dropdown.

 - If your accounting categories change on QuickBooks Desktop, all you need to do is re-export all of the lists from QuickBooks Desktop (File > Utilities > Export > Lists to IIF Files) and click “Import a new IIF File” at the bottom of the Accounting Settings > Manage Accounting Fields screen.

 - Once you’ve uploaded everything, you can go into Accounting Settings > Default Accounts to set up your default A/P account and cash accounts for reimbursements.

-Note: To import an IIF file, a user needs Administrator or External Accountant privileges within QBD.
+Note: To import an IIF file, a user needs Administrator or External Accountant privileges within QuickBooks Desktop.
 Thus any user that is managing this process that is not one of these roles needs to have permissions updated to be able to import successfully.
 For more information regarding permissions, please visit this article.